scimma/hop-client/doc/user/quickstart.rst

 Reading messages
 ----------------

-**hop** supports a python-based API for reading messages from a stream, as follows:
+The hop client supports a python-based API for reading messages from a stream, as follows:

 .. code:: python